Create Dashboard Layouts for Different Device Types

 Dashboards can include layouts for different types of devices that span a wide range of screen sizes.
-When you publish these layouts to Tableau Server or Tableau Online, people viewing your dashboard experience a design optimised for their phone, tablet or desktop.
+When you publish these layouts to Tableau Server or Tableau Cloud, people viewing your dashboard experience a design optimised for their phone, tablet or desktop.
 As the author, you only have to create a single dashboard and deliver a single URL.

-Tip: In addition to optimising layouts for mobile, optimise workbook performance to better meets the needs of mobile users, who often have limited bandwidth and are in a hurry.
+Tip: In addition to optimising layouts for mobile, Optimise Workbook Performance to better meets the needs of mobile users, who often have limited bandwidth and are in a hurry.

 Device layouts appear on the Dashboard tab, under Default.
 Initially, each device layout contains every item in the Default dashboard and derives its size and layout from Default as well.